 Flyaway hair doesn’t have to become your new normal.
-Consider our 10 hair care tips below to help fix your flyaways.
+Consider these hair care tips below to help fix your flyaways.

 Fixing flyaways should start at the very beginning of your hair care routine — not after you’ve already finished styling your mane.
-And since flyaways and frizz are closely related to dry hair issues, use a moisturizing hair-care system like the L’Oréal Paris EverPure Frizz-Defy Shampoo and L’Oréal Paris EverPure Frizz-Defy Conditioner.
-Both products are formulated with marula oil which will help condition, smooth, and gently cleanse the hair while providing humidity protection, frizz control, and luminosity.
+And since flyaways and frizz are closely related to dry hair issues, use a moisturizing hair care system like the L’Oréal Paris EverPure Sulfate-Free Frizz Defy Shampoo and L’Oréal Paris EverPure Sulfate-Free Frizz Defy Conditioner.

 Wet hair tends to be super fragile (because the proteins form weaker bonds), and using regular bath towels to dry your strands can cause damage.
 Bath towels are generally made with thicker fibers that can be rough on wet strands, leading to more flyaways and frizz.
 So swap out your regular towel for a microfiber option that has ultra-fine fibers, which will help reduce hair damage when drying.
 Or you can also use a soft cotton t-shirt to dry your hair since its fibers are not too harsh.

-Hair serums work to treat many mane concerns including frizziness, dryness, and static.
+Hair serums work to treat many mane concerns, including frizziness, dryness, and static.
 And the L’Oréal Paris Elvive Dream Lengths Frizz Killer Serum Leave-In will be your flyaway hair serum savior.
-This product provides heat protection for up to 450 degrees and has a water-based ultra-lightweight formula.
+This product provides heat protection for up to 450 degrees and has an ultra-lightweight water-based formula.
 Apply one to two pumps of product onto your flyaways to help smooth them out.
 You can also apply it to damp hair before blow drying to prevent frizz and static.

-Constantly blasting your strands with a blow dryer or overdoing it with hot tools could multiply the number of flyaways you have to deal with.
+Constantly blasting your strands with a blow dryer or overdoing it with heat styling tools could multiply the number of flyaways you have to deal with.
 So give your hair (and arms) a break by scaling back on the use of hot tools.
-Look for heat-free hairstyles you can create and be sure to use the L’Oréal Paris Elvive Dream Lengths Frizz Killer Serum Leave-In to help tame your flyaways.
+Look for heat-free hairstyles you can create and be sure to use the Elvive Dream Lengths Frizz Killer Serum Leave-In to help tame your flyaways.

 We know this may sound odd, but there’s a legit reason as to why we mention it.
 Brushing through dry strands — especially on curly hair, can cause frizz and flyaways.
 Try using a comb, preferably while your hair is still wet or damp.
 This will help get rid of knots and tangles without creating frizz.
-Remember to also be patient and work gently through your strands.
-Start detangling at the tip, slowly working your way up to the roots, section by section.
+Start detangling at the tip, slowly and gently working your way up to the roots, section by section.

-Here’s an unexpected tip that involves a laundry staple—specifically, dryer sheets.
 Just as dryer sheets help reduce static electricity in your laundry, they can do the same for your hair.
-As we noted above, flyaways can be caused by static so try zapping them down with a few swipes of a clean dryer sheet.
-Grab a sheet and gently rub it along your strands until you get the results you want.
-Opt for an unscented version if you prefer not to smell like a freshly washed load.
+As we noted above, flyaways can be caused by static, so try zapping them down with a few swipes of a clean dryer sheet.
+Grab an unscented sheet (unless you like to smell like a freshly washed load) and gently rub it along your strands until you get the results you want.

 Getting a haircut can help control your flyaways, and it’s best to snip them if they are caused by split ends, chemical damage, or hair breakage.
-After all, there is no use in keeping unhealthy strands intact within your mane.
+After all, there is no use in keeping unhealthy strands.
 Make an appointment to see your stylist who can ensure your hair is properly cut and cared for.

 No matter how many tips and hair hacks you have at your disposal, plain old bad hair days are bound to happen from time to time.
 Keep your routine simple and accessorize instead.
-Wear a headband that can hold down or disguise your flyaways.
+When all else fails, wear a headband that can hold down or disguise your flyaways.
 It’s a quick and fashionable solution that’s perfect for when you're in a hurry to get out the door.